njaremko/podcast/README.md

 By default, podcasts are downloaded to `$HOME/Podcasts`, but this folder can be set with the `$PODCAST` environmental variable.

-How many latest episodes to download when first subscibing to new podcasts can be set in the `$PODCAST/.config.yaml` YAML file
+How many latest episodes to download when first subscribing to new podcasts can be set in the `$PODCAST/.config.yaml` YAML file

 Downloads can be done a variety of ways: